Trump says 'Russia is not helping' with North Korea

 Trump's rare criticism of Russia came as he commended China for largely complying with international sanctions that are aimed at ramping up pressure on Pyongyang by further isolating the regime that has threatened the US and its allies in Asia with nuclear attacks.

-His comments appear to reference reports that Russian tankers have helped refuel North Korea with shipments at sea.
+His comments appear to reference reports that Russian tankers have helped refuel North Korea with shipments at sea and follows allegations from US officials that Russia has been lax in its implementation of UN Security Council sanctions.

+Sen. Tammy Duckworth, who returned to the US from a trip to South Korea and Japan on Tuesday, said it is clear that the Russians and Chinese continue to aid North Korea despite additional sanctions.

+"The Russians are definitely providing supplies to the North Koreans and so are the Chinese.
+It is very clear both the Russians and Chinese are violating the additional sanctions," the Illinois Democrat told reporters Wednesday.

 Trump also declined for the second time in as many weeks to confirm whether he has communicated with Kim Jong Un, the North Korean leader.
 He reaffirmed that he is open to sitting down with Kim, but expressed doubt that direct talks would help "solve the problem."